Mobile website design is essential.

 This means mobile device use now dominates desktop computers.

-Plus, the number of mobile devices worldwide is expected to grow to 16.8 billion by 2023.
+Plus, the number of mobile users worldwide are expected to grow to 7.41 billion by 2024.

 As Cyndie Shaffstall, the founder of marketing company Spider Trainers, said, “Mobile is not the future, it is the now.
 Meet your customers in the environment of their choice, not where it is convenient for you.”

 Plus, 70 percent of smartphone owners who made a purchase in-store turned to their mobile devices to research the purchase beforehand.

 Finally, many users load mobile websites using slow, weak phone connections.
 As a result, brands must create a mobile website design that loads quickly.

 All in all, the world is now mobile-first – and that’s why you need a mobile responsive website.

 8 Design Tips from the Best Mobile Websites